ATOMDB Banner

 This paper describes a method for estimating the sensitivy of line emissivities and line ratios to uncertainties in the fundamental atomic data.
 The code for this project is on the AtomDB Github GitHub page.

-"PyAtomDB: Extending the AtomDB Atomic Database to Model New Plasma Processes and Uncertainties" by Adam Foster and Keri Heuer
+"PyAtomDB: Extending the AtomDB Atomic Database to Model New Plasma Processes and Uncertainties" by Adam Foster and Keri Heuer (ADS)

-This paper describes the python interface to AtomDB, pyAtomDB, and the current data file formats in use in AtomDB
+This paper describes the python interface to AtomDB, pyAtomDB, and the current data file formats in use in AtomDB.

 May 26th 2020: AtomDB Workshop and Spectrscopy School Moved Online